Omore-Salam/Odata/README.md

 # Odata
- A data and other digital assets selling website built with HTML, BOOTSTRAP CSS , Javascript and PHP for the backend
+ A data and other digital assets selling website built with HTML, BOOTSTRAP CSS , Javascript and PHP for the backend.